 Hon Roger Jaensch MP

-Minister for Human Services, Minister for Disability Services and Community Development, Minister for Housing, Minister for Planning, Minister for Aboriginal Affairs
+Minister for Housing, Minister for Environment and Parks, Minister for Human Services, Minister for Planning, Minister for Aboriginal Affairs

 Roger Jaensch was first elected to the Tasmanian Parliament in 2014 as Member for Braddon in the House of Assembly.
 He served as Government Whip for the first two years of the Hodgman Government, before taking on the role of Parliamentary Secretary for Small Business, Trade and Red Tape Reduction.
 Upon his re-election in 2018, he was appointed Minister for Human Services, Minister for Housing and Minister for Planning.